Credit: @bristolhillslavenderandflower on Instagram

 Credit: @noearthfred on Instagram

 Enjoy the great outdoors while you celebrate sunshine and summer at Stokoe Farm’s Sunflower Experience!
 Capture the beauty of the bright yellow blooms alongside breathtaking views of Scottsville in the sunflower fields.
-Leave time for exciting farm activities like the low ropes course, bounce pillows, giant slide, and more!
+Leave time for exciting farm activities like the low ropes course, bounce pillows, giant slide, and more.
 For a truly enchanting experience, check out Stokoe’s Twilight Sunflowers event, where you can witness the moment when the sunflowers gently bow their heads to the setting sun.
-The Sunflower Experience begins in August 2023.
+In honor of the 2024 total solar eclipse, the farm is hosting Dark Side of the Farm where you can view the once-in-a-lifetime event with zero light pollution and spend the day participating in family-friendly activities.
+The Sunflower Experience begins in August.

 While you’re in the area visit: The Rochester & Genesee Valley Railroad Museum and take a mile-and-a-half train ride through the historic museum grounds.